Covenants in Shadowlands Expansion

 The Venthyr act as punishers of the proud and arrogant souls that stand before them, these thralls forced to suffer their punishment, lest they wish to be sent to the Maw instead.

-You can read more about them on our dedicated Venthyr overview.
+You can read more about them on our dedicated Venthyr guide.

 Rewards from Covenants